zcwilt/rest-api/docs/apicontrollers.rst

     Route::put('user', 'Api\UserController@updateByQuery');

-For each Laravel Model that you want to use in the API, you will need to create a Controller
+For each Laravel Model that you want to use in the API you will need to create a Controller

 Controller Definition
 ---------------------